When I first started this project, I didn't know what would come of it.

 Then, in October of 1929, the economy crashed.
 The auto industry lost $16 million in one day, and investors yanked out another $14 million the next.
 The Great Depression had begun.
 GMC crumpled, as did the plant, and all the employees lost their jobs.
 The following years would bring out the Dirty Thirties in Saskatchewan, taking what once was a rising, prosperous province down into dust.
 The plant would sit dormant for a decade, abandoned.

 In the 1960s the plant once again came into operation, but was not nearly as successful as it was in the 1920s.
-Due to costs, it was forced to shut down again, this time permanently.
+Instead of producing cars, it produced coal carriers.
+However due to costs, it was forced to shut down again, this time permanently.
 It is now used as office space for independent radio, sporting groups and small businesses.

 Some once called Regina the "City That Should Never Have Been", but due to the dreams, strength and determination, our city has evolved, grown and prospered.
 Today, for the first time in nearly a hundred years, Regina is one of the fastest growing cities in Canada.
 We are ushering in a new chapter in the history books.
 From tornadoes to riots, to automotive assembly plants to train stations, our city has seen it all.
 Nothing describes Saskatchewan and Regina more than the etchings outside Regina City Hall, which read: "Out of the bloodshed and ashes of Batoche, a strong province developed.
 Saskatchewan was, and is, a crazy quilt of cultures and religions."
 And Regina is the heart of it all.